vineethac/system_design/01_basic_concepts/basic_concepts.md

 * `Efficiency` - how well the system performs.
 * `Security` - must be designed with security in mind to protect against various threats, such as data breaches, denial-of-service attacks, and unauthorized access.

+Following are some of the key concepts and technologies involved in designing distributed systems.

 # DNS
 * [How does DNS work?](https://www.youtube.com/watch?v=27r4Bzuj5NQ)
 * [Route 53 basics](https://www.youtube.com/watch?v=JRZiQFVWpi8)